 \defparprob{\textsc{Shortest Path with Forcing Graph}}{ A simple, undirected graph $G(V,E)$, two distinct vertices $s,t \in V(G)$, a positive integer $k$, and a forcing graph $G_{f}(E, E^{'})$. }{k}{ Is there a set $E^*$ of at most $k$ edges from $G$ such that the subgraph $G(V, E^{*})$ contains an $s$-$t$ path in $G$, and $E^{*}$ forms a vertex cover in $G_{f}$?}

 In the above definition, the considered parameter is `solution size'.
-Darmann et al. \cite{darmann2011paths} have proved that the classical version of {\spfgp} is NP-hard even when the forcing graph $G_f$ is a graph of degree at most one.
-So, it can be concluded that even when the forcing graph $G_f$ is very sparse, then also the classical version of {\spfgp} is NP-hard.
+Darmann et al. \cite{darmann2011paths} have proved that {\spfgp} is NP-hard even when the forcing graph $G_f$ is a graph of degree at most one.
+So, it can be concluded that even when the forcing graph $G_f$ is very sparse, then also {\spfgp} is NP-hard.
 In the first part of our paper, we consider {\spfgp} when parameterized by solution size.

-In addition, it is also natural to consider some parameters that is some structure of the input.
+In addition, it is also natural to consider some parameters that are some structure of the input.
 Observe that the solution size must be as large as the minimum vertex cover size of the forcing graph.
-If we consider the `deletion distance of $G_f$ to some hereditary graph class $\GG$', then this deletion distance is a parameter that is provably smaller than solution size whenever $\GG$ contains a graph that has at least one edge.
-In the second part of our paper, we also initiate the study of this problem when the considered parameter is deletion distance of $G_f$ to some special graph class.
+We also consider the `deletion distance of $G_f$ to some hereditary graph class $\GG$', such that this deletion distance is a parameter that is at most as large as the solution size whenever $\GG$ contains a graph that has at least one edge.
+In the second part of our paper, we also initiate the study of this problem when the considered parameter is the deletion distance of $G_f$ to some special graph class.
 Formally, the definition of this parameterized version is the following.

 \defparprob{\textsc{SPFG-$\GG$-Deletion}}{ A simple, undirected graph $G(V,E)$, two distinct vertices $s,t \in V(G)$, a positive integer $k$, a forcing graph $G_{f}(E, E^{'})$, a set $X \subseteq E$ such that $G_f - X \in \GG$. }{$|X|$}{ Is there a subset $E^*$ of at most $k$ edges from $G$ such that the subgraph $G(V, E^{*})$ contains an $s$-$t$ path in $G$, and $E^{*}$ forms a vertex cover in $G_{f}$?}